 The You Choose Party (YCP) plans to replace first past the post with the additional-member system for UK general elections.
 The additional-member system is already being used for the London Assembly, the Scottish Parliament, and the Welsh Parliament.

 The YCP would apply the additional-member system to UK general elections by taking the 650 existing parliamentary seats and distributing them, proportionally according to electorate sizes, amongst the UK’s twelve regions: South East, London, North West, East, West Midlands, South West, Yorkshire and the Humber, East Midlands, North East, Scotland, Wales, and Northern Ireland.
 Then, in each region, half the seats would be constituency seats and the other half would be additional-member seats.
 (For regions that have an odd number of seats, there would be one more additional-member seat than there would be constituency seats.)

 Right, so that determines, for each region, how many additional-member seats each party would get.
 But how would each party decide how to fill those seats?
 This is done using a list of names, one for each region, that the party has to publish in advance of each general election.
-If a party is awarded three seats in a region, it fills those seats using the first three names on its list for that region.
-If a party is awarded ten seats in a region, it fills those seats using the first ten names on its list for that region.
-And so on.
+To use two examples, if a party is awarded three seats in a region, it fills those seats using the first three names on its list for that region; if a party is awarded ten seats in a region, it fills those seats using the first ten names on its list for that region.

 This is how the YCP would apply the additional-member system to UK general elections.
 In essence, the system would maintain the constituency link at the same time as ensuring that total final seat allocations would be consistent with what the UK voters would want.

 The following flowchart shows the paths that the YCP could take.